Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: Acknowledgements

 \section{Acknowledgements}

+G. Blanchard was supported in part by the European Community's 7th Framework Programme under the E.U. grant agreement 247022 (MASH Project), and by the DFG grant FOR-1735 (Structural inference in statistics).
 C. Scott was supported in part by NSF Grants 0953135, 1047871, and 1217880.
-G. Blanchard was supported in part by the European Community's 7th Framework Programme under the E.U. grant agreement 247022 (MASH Project).